 What are your thought of possibly having 2 QBs in this class? - WeZBuck28

-SC: Two quarterbacks taken in this class, while unlikely, wouldn't undermine my commitment to Ohio State.
+If two quarterbacks are taken in this class, while unlikely, it wouldn't undermine my commitment to Ohio State.
 There's going to be competition at any college, so why should it matter if it comes in my class or is already there?

 SC: During the first initial months of recruitment I enjoyed looking at all the stories and articles and rankings.
 Then after a while it didn't seem as important.
 Now I never look at them.